kristiania-pg6301-2023/pg6301-frontend-programming/mock-exam.md

 your team's application you can do as follows:

 1. Go to the GitHub page of the solution
-2. Check the GitHub Action actions build and verify that you can see the coverage
 3. Check that GitHub links to the deployed app on Heroku
 4. Verify that you can log in to the app
 5. Verify that you can add data
 6. Verify that you can see the data you added
+7. Check that you can modify the data

 If you're smart, you construct the code of your app so that everything that has to do with movies can easily be replaced with something else.
 Then you can reuse the code directly on the exam.
 This is especially relevant for